 - a maximum of five children to be cared for by an educator.

-If I am currently receiving IHC, will I continue to receive IHC from 2 July 2018?
+If I was accessing care under the previous IHC arrangements, will I continue to receive care under the new IHC arrangements from 2 July 2018?

 The Government is committed to avoiding unnecessary disruption to families' care arrangements.

-IHC will be delivered through a network of IHC Support Agencies that will advocate for families.
-The IHC Support Agencies will be required to prioritise the assessment and allocation of places to existing IHC and Nanny Pilot families.
-Existing families eligible for the Child Care Subsidy who meet the suitability requirements for IHC will transition to the new IHC service type.
+IHC is delivered through a network of IHC Support Agencies that advocate for families.
+The IHC Support Agencies are required to prioritise the assessment and allocation of places to previous IHC families.
+If these families are eligible for the Child Care Subsidy and meet the suitability requirements for IHC, they will transition to the new IHC service type.

-Some families may transition from IHC to other approved child care service types or other support services or a combination of both.
-The IHC Support Agencies will assess the needs of families and refer them to appropriate care arrangements.
+Some previous IHC families may transition from IHC to other approved child care service types or other support services or a combination of both.
+The IHC Support Agencies will assess the needs of these families and refer them to appropriate care arrangements.

 How will families be referred to the new IHC program?

-IHC Support Agencies will make contact with current IHC and Nanny Pilot families prior to 2 July.
-New families who are interested in accessing IHC, should make contact with the IHC Support Agency for their jurisdiction.
+Prior to 2 July, IHC Support Agencies made contact with previous IHC and Nanny Pilot families.
+New families who are interested in accessing IHC from 2 July 2018 should make contact with the IHC Support Agency for their state or territory.

 What are the criteria for the refined IHC service type?